TRANSLATIONS STORIES AND POEMS

 2. Something on Gad Ben-Meir, lawyer and writer.

 |GAD BEN-MEIR, former director of the World Sephardi Federation in London, has until recently practiced law as a

 Barrister and Solicitor of the Supreme Court of Victoria in Melbourne, Australia.
 He is a published poet in Arabic

 and now in English as of 2020.
 He has a keen interest in literature.
 He worked as a film critic in the early days of

 The story behind his writing of poems and lyrics is unusual.
 After matriculating from the Shammash School (1948) in

-Baghdad, he worked for two years as a teacher at the
+Baghdad, where he was a classmate of Shmuel Moreh (Sami Mu'allim) he worked for two years as a teacher at the